 Model projects from Afterschool Serves Tennessee

-Afterschool Serves Tennessee trained more than two dozen out-of-school-time programs in service-learning and funded 13 pilot projects at summer programs across the state during 2021.
+Afterschool Serves Tennessee initially trained more than two dozen out-of-school-time programs in service-learning and funded 13 pilot projects at summer programs across the state during 2021.
 The service-learning projects completed by the children and youth:

 - produced tangible benefits for their communities